-However, how much of your resources you allocate to each strategy depends heavily on your store’s lifecycle stage.
+However, how much of your time (and budget) you allocate to each strategy varies depends heavily on where your store is in its life lifecycle

 When you’re a young eCommerce business, your focus should be almost entirely on acquiring new customers.
 After all, you can’t retain what you don’t have.

-As you grow and have a steady stream of new customers, you should think about implementing some simple strategies to keep them coming back—something like a retention email or SMS flow, for example.
+As you grow and have a steady stream of new customers, you should think about implementing some simple strategies to keep them coming back.
+Setting up a retention email flow, for example.

 As your business matures further, your focus should shift to almost a 50/50 split between acquisition and retention tactics.
 Here, establishing a loyalty program might be a smart move.

-When your business is fully developed (say after five years of consistent growth), retention should become your primary goal.
+When your business is fully developed (say after 5 years of consistent growth), retention should become your primary goal.

 That’s not to say you should throw in the towel on acquisition.
-It’s essential to replace customers who’ll inevitably churn.
+It’s important to replace customers who’ll inevitably churn.

 But, at this stage, maximizing your profitability won’t be found in one-off sales.

-To illustrate, look at the chart below – notice that between months 0-20, there’s no considerable difference in revenue between a five and ten percent retention rate.
+To illustrate, look at the chart below - notice that between months 0-20, there’s not a huge difference in revenue between a five and ten percent retention rate.